-Severance (Layoff and Termination)
+What Phillips 66 Retirees Need To Know About Severance (Layoff and Termination)

-Defined Benefit Commencement and Reduction
+Defined Benefit Commencement and Reductions

-• Phillips Retirement Income Plan (Title I)
+Phillips Retirement Income Plan (Title I)

 • Early Retirement Reduction Eligibility: If the participant's employment ends due to layoff, sale of assets, sale of stock, or transfer to an affiliated group during or after the calendar year in which they turn age 50, they will be eligible for Early Retirement Reduction, provided their benefit is not transferred to a successor employer's plan.